SinixND/roguelike/README.md

 # TODOs
 ## Active (Rework features that existed before Restructuring)
-    - [ ] Pathfind movement by clicking or tapding
+    - [ ] Pathfind movement by clicking or taping
+        - [ ] Keep list(s) of lowest weight tiles to check (currently set contains only one entry per weight, but if key is position, cant sort by weight)
     - [ ] Improve rendering
       - [x] reduce render calls by chunking map
       - [ ] improve visibility rendering (take care of artifacts (slight offset): render shadow as texture like map tiles)